Financing and types of PhD scholarships

 There are various ways to finance your PhD education.
 Usually, you will need a scholarship.

 Scholarships can be obtained through open calls in the departments of the faculty, or through specific calls for applications for scholarships with a predefined topic.
-You may also apply for an industrial PhD scholarship in collaboration with a private or public company, or an external funding body with a defined research aim such as art history, primary education, or other strategic research areas.
+You may also apply for an industrial PhD scholarship in collaboration with a private or public company, or an external funding body with a predefined research topic such as art history or primary education.

-At the Faculty of Humanities, the departments announce open calls for PhD scholarship applications once a year – usually in December.
+At the Faculty of Humanities, the departments announce open calls for PhD scholarship applications once a year.
 These are competitive open scholarships which means that PhD applicants are free to define their individual PhD research project within one of the departments' research areas.

 We invite all qualified candidates to apply for the annual open PhD scholarships in the departments of the Faculty of the Humanities.
-Applicants should propose a PhD project that fits the relevant department’s research profile and write an individual project description that defines the objectives and research questions and describes the state of the art, data, theory, and methods for the PhD project.
+Applicants should propose a PhD project that fits the relevant department’s research profile and write an individual project description that defines the objectives, research questions, state of the art, data, theory, and methods for the PhD project.

 Applications will undergo an academic evaluation process.
 Usually, there are many applicants from both Denmark and abroad.
 Based on previous years' experience, the chances of obtaining a scholarship are between 5-10%.

-PhD scholarships in the Humanities with a predefined topic and research objective
+PhD scholarships in the Humanities with a predefined topic/research objective

 (calls posted throughout the year)